Mide001/interchain-tokens-sdk/README.md

 # Interchain Tokens SDK

-A TypeScript SDK for managing interchain tokens across different blockchain networks.
-Currently supports testnet environments for Base, Optimism, and Ethereum networks.
+A TypeScript SDK for deploying new tokens across multiple chains using the Axelar network.
+This SDK allows you to deploy a new token on one chain and automatically deploy its corresponding versions on other supported chains.

-## Supported Networks
+## Currently Supported Networks (Testnet Only)

-- Base Sepolia (Testnet)
+- Base Sepolia
-- Optimism Sepolia (Testnet)
+- Optimism Sepolia
-- Polygon Sepolia (Testnet)
+- Arbitrum Sepolia

 ## Installation